MaterialMan/CHARC/README.md

 Thanks to this new update, it is now easier than before to add new tasks, behaviour measures, optimisation methods, etc., making it a useful playground for experimentation and research.

-For more details on how to use the general ecosystem, go to the [Wiki](https://github.com/MaterialMan/CHARC/wiki) for some basic tutorials.
+For more details on how to use the general ecosystem, go to the [Wiki](https://github.com/MaterialMan/CHARC/wiki) for some basic tutorials. *After the recent update some variables in the tutorials may have changed names.

 ***Disclaimer: Some reservoirs are still in the exploratory phase and may still be under development.
 For example, parameters and input-output mechanisms are currently lines of research, therefore feel free to play with/change/improve any implementations.